Information for advisers only.

 Most in-specie contributions are made using listed shares or business real property.
 The transfer is deemed to be a disposal for the member and any gain realised may be subject to capital gains tax (CGT).
 There may be some concessions available, particularly where the property was used by the individual in their own business or that of an associate.

 It’s not necessary that the entire value of an asset is transferred to an SMSF be considered a contribution.
 This is particularly beneficial where the value of the asset is greater than the contribution caps available to the contributors.

-To avoid this outcome, we could treat $300,000 of the transfer as a contribution using the higher cap available under the bring-forward rule and the remainder as a sale.
+To avoid this outcome, we could treat $330,000 or a 76.74% tenants in common share transfer as a contribution using the higher cap available under the bring-forward rule and the remainder 23.26% tenants in common share as a sale.
 The SMSF would have to transfer $100,000 of cash or other assets to effect the sale on that portion of the property.